 How can people get involved?

+Already more than 7,000 people have joined us in getting involved with the Nature Recovery Corridor project.
 It means Community Conservation Action Days, bringing people together to help the Nature Recovery Corridor be fully realised.
 It means working with six schools and six community groups within the Recovery Corridor zone, providing them with a year of support to establish conservation and community involvement among an entire community of young people.
 It means new training courses in the skills of habitat management, and opportunities to become a Wildlife Champion, a programme we’re growing to help people connect with nature within their own communities.
-Alongside all of this will be an accessible events programme and an entire range of digital engagement, real-world interpretation features, activity packs and resources, ensuring there’s something for everyone to get involved with.
+Alongside all of this is an accessible events programme and an entire range of digital engagement, real-world interpretation features, activity packs and resources, ensuring there’s something for everyone to get involved with.

 Find out more about our WONDERFUL zoo and all of the incredible animals, plants and FUN things to do here.
 Download our app or PDF map to help plan you day and find your way around when you get here.